spxctr00m/Metis-Cipher-Session-Q1-2025/week-3-projects/week-3-instruction.md

 ## Submission Guidelines

 - Create a new folder named after your full name inside the `week-3-projects` folder of the repository.
-- Your folder should include two subfolders: `tuesday-task` and `friday-task`, summarizing your work and answers.
+- Your folder should include two subfolders: `tuesday-task` and `friday-task`.
 - Include all your work in this first folder.
 Ensure that your submission is organized and well-documented.
 - Add a `README.md` file in your folder with:
   - Your verified contract address.